-Mosul Mosaic: Restoration of the Mar Toma Syriac Orthodox Church
+Mosul Mosaic: Restoration of the Syriac Orthodox Church of Mar Toma

 Mosul, Iraq